Vatican says they're gifts; Indigenous groups want them back

 The trip is aimed primarily at allowing the pope to apologize in person, on Canadian soil, for abuses Indigenous people and their ancestors suffered at the hands of Catholic missionaries in notorious residential schools.

+Caron said returning the missionary collection items would help heal the intergenerational trauma and enable Indigenous peoples to tell their own story.

+“For so long we had to hide who we were.
+We had to hide our culture and hide our traditions to keep our people safe,” she said.
+“Right now, in this time when we can publicly be proud to be Metis, we are reclaiming who we are.
+And these pieces, these historic pieces, they tell stories of who we were.”

 More than 150,000 Native children in Canada were forced to attend state-funded Christian schools from the 19th century until the 1970s in an effort to isolate them from the influence of their homes and culture.
-The aim was to Christianize and assimilate them into mainstream society.
+The aim was to Christianize and assimilate them into mainstream society, which previous Canadian governments considered superior.

 Official Canadian policy in the late 19th and early 20th centuries also aimed to suppress Indigenous spiritual and cultural traditions at home, including the 1885 Potlatch Ban that prohibited the integral First Nations ceremony.